 How To Succeed At Surfing

 In order to catch a wave and stand up on the surfboard, there are specific steps to follow that require full attention.

 The way we position our body and the eye gaze direction will determine if we actually stand up or if we fall.
-The mind has to be calm, focused and align with our body.
-Just like in everyday life, a balance between these two will help us overcome our fears and remain centered in challenge situations.
+The mind has to be calm, focused, and align with our bodies.
+Just like in everyday life, a balance between these two will help us overcome our fears and remain centered in challenging situations.